potatolain/waddles-the-duck/README.md

 - Intro is now slower.
 (And sounds crummier... sorry :()
 - Jump sound effect made less annoying (maybe)
 - Added Exit to Title button
+- Added return to A53 option (A53 builds only)

 # Tools Used